gravitylens/cm-labmanual-template/Cheatsheet.md

 [Download The Guide](./LabGuide.pdf)

 # Special Extensions for Skytap
 Skytap Course Manager has several features that are not directly supported by the markdown language.
 You can, however, include raw HTML within a markdown file to accommodate those additional features.
 Unfortunately, that makes the unrendered text file difficult to read in violation of good markdown practice.
-To fix this the `md2html.py` script will replace these additional markups with the appropriate HTML before passing the file to markdown conversion function.
+To fix this, the `md2html.py` script will replace these following markups with the appropriate HTML before passing the file to markdown conversion function.
 >Note: The following features will not render appropriately in a standard markdown preview, but will work in both Skytap Course Manager and the PDF output.

 ## Page Break